ansible/ansible-documentation/docs/docsite/rst/community/steering/community_steering_committee.rst

   * Ansible Community
   * Community collection best practices and requirements
-  * Community collection inclusion policy
+  * Community collection inclusion/exclusion policy and workflow
   * The Community governance
   * Other proposals of importance that need the Committee's or overall Ansible community attention